Sawader/log-agent-stanza-plugins/README.md

     * GOOD: A network interface for the agent to bind.
 Typically 0.0.0.0 for most configurations.
 * Try to use 180 characters or less.
   * Log Format
     * BAD: When choosing the 'default' option, the agent will expect and parse logs in a format that matches the default logging configuration.
-When choo
+When choosing the 'observIQ' option, the agent will expect and parse logs in an optimized JSON format that adheres to the observIQ specification, requiring an update
+    * GOOD: The observIQ setting expects an optimized JSON format and will require changes to the nginx.conf file.
+See the Nginx Source docs for more info.
+* For enum types, do not include the options in the description if it provides no further information.
+  * Protocol
+    * BAD: The protocol of received syslog messages (`rfc3164` or `rfc5424`)
+    * GOOD: rfc5424 is the newer and more common format for syslog messages.
+* Don't add quotes around option names.
+  * Start At
+    * BAD: Start reading file from 'beginning' or 'end'
+    * GOOD: Reading from the end will only ingest new logs added to the end of the file.

+# Community

+Stanza is an open source project.
+If you'd like to contribute, take a look at our [contribution guidelines](/docs/CONTRIBUTING.md).
+We look forward to building with you.

+## Code of Conduct

+Stanza follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Please report violations of the Code of Conduct to any or all [maintainers](/docs/MAINTAINERS.md).

+# Other questions?

+Send us an [email](mailto:support.stanza@observiq.com), or open an issue with your question.
+We'd love to hear from you!